HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.debugging.md

 ![launch json suggestions](/assets/add-config-riwxeeojy7ie.gif)

-VS Code also supports compound launch configurations for starting multiple configurations at the same time; for more details, please read this [[vs.1.7.#compound-launch-configurations]].
+VS Code also supports compound launch configurations for starting multiple configurations at the same time; for more details, please read this [compound-launch-configurations](#compound-launch-configurations).

 In order to start a debug session, first select the configuration named **Launch Program** using the **Configuration dropdown** in the **Run and Debug** view.
 Once you have your launch configuration set, start your debug session with `kb(workbench.action.debug.start)`.